 The events looked inviting and interesting.
 They all involved local writers, prominent writers, poets and kids.
-I was anyway spending a lot of time with my Indian colleagues and friends so decided to make it to the Friday event where Wayne Holmes a compilation writer was going to talk about ‘Everything you wanted to know about Compiling a Book’, and I could not have asked for a better topic.
+I was anyway spending a lot of time with my Indian colleagues and friends.
+So decided to make it to the Friday event where Wayne Holmes a compilation writer was going to talk about ‘Everything you wanted to know about Compiling a Book’.
+I could not have asked for a better topic.
 I was game for his writing workshop.

-Wayne is a good speaker, his talk was light, informative and he kept making efforts to ensure no one is sleeping.
-His talk covered the whole gamut of compiling a book, when you are taking stories from various writers and putting them together in the form of a book.
-He shared his struggle to become a writer and how he was rejected for years together before his proposal was accepted by a publisher.
-More important than his struggle was the lessons that he learnt during his rejection years and the experiences that gave him insights into ‘what to do and what not to do’ to get your proposal accepted.
+Wayne is a good speaker, his talk was light, informative.
+And he kept making efforts to ensure no one is sleeping.
+His talk covered the whole gamut of compiling a book when you are taking stories from various writers and putting them together in the form of a book.
+He shared his struggle to become a writer.
+And how he was rejected for years together before his proposal was accepted by a publisher.
+More important than his struggle was the lessons that he learned during his rejection years and the experiences that gave him insights into ‘what to do and what not to do’ to get your proposal accepted.
 He touched upon the importance of having a few known names in your compilation to ensure that it attracts eyeballs at the bookstores.

 He spoke about the terms and conditions that you negotiate with the contributors.
 And how to help them grow to ensure success for yourself.
 He tried to break some of the myths that people have in their minds about compilations and made a strong point when he said that the largest selling book in the world i.e. is a compilation by 66 authors.
 He also talked about the small tips that book compilers can use to organize information.
 How to get good stories, how to organize stories.
 And how to ensure that you are ethical and meet all legal requirements.